Shield Toolkit for Colorectal Cancer (CRC) Screening and Education

 Blood-based CRC screening fits right in.

-Shield™ is a qualitative laboratory developed test intended to detect colorectal neoplasia by identifying genomic and epigenomic alterations in cell-free DNA and proteomic changes in plasma from blood collected in Guardant blood collection tubes.
+Shield™ is a qualitative laboratory developed test intended to detect colorectal neoplasia by identifying genomic and epigenomic alterations in cell-free DNA in plasma from blood collected in Guardant blood collection tubes.

 - The assay is intended to be complementary to and not a replacement for current recommended colorectal cancer screening methods